Post-Graduate Fellowship in Global Health

 The fellowship is meant to provide a viable career track to post-graduate trainees at Northwestern by promoting innovative global health research and education and training programs.
 The fellowship will provide salary support for one year plus a modest research seed grant for a specific research project for one postdoctoral research fellow per year.
-The fellow would be expected to commit between 20 to 25 percent of their time to global health education programs and mentorship of junior medical trainees at the Institute for Global Health, including but not limited to teaching one course in Northwestern’s Master of Science in Global Health.
-The remaining 75 to 80 percent of the fellow’s time would be dedicated to research and clinical work depending on the priorities of the fellow and their department.
+The fellow would be expected to commit between 15 to 20 percent of their time to global health education programs and mentorship of junior medical trainees at the Institute for Global Health.
+The remaining 85 to 80 percent of the fellow’s time would be dedicated to research and clinical work depending on the priorities of the fellow and their department.

 Post-Graduate trainees need to be already enrolled in a current post-graduate fellowship program (any program) at Northwestern, and must have completed at least one but no more than three years of post-graduate training by the proposed start date of the funding period (July 1 through June 30).
 Applicants will be reviewed by a committee through a competitive application process.
 The fellowship awardee would maintain their primary appointment in their current division/department for the full year.
 Applicants should display a financial need for the salary support.